 A weekly newsletter about what matters in global higher education and why.
-Get insight each Monday from Karin Fischer, a journalist with more than a decade of experience covering the changing relationship between American colleges and the world.
+Written by Karin Fischer, a journalist with more than a decade of experience covering the changing relationship between American colleges and the world.

 A broad coalition of organizations is calling on the Biden administration to offer special protections to Ukrainian students, while several members of Congress are suggesting that Russian students be kicked out of the U.S.

 The U.S. House is stepping on the gas when it comes to legislation aimed at bolstering American competitiveness in science and research.

 A U.S. House bill aimed at boosting American competitiveness would exempt STEM Ph.D. graduates from limits on immigrant visas.

 January 31, 2022

 It's one of a number of policy changes aimed at attracting and retaining global talent.